Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 but upward to the body, mind and soul of man

 — Harold Allen

 The Appalachian Trail: A Footpath in History

 Every step along the Appalachian Trail is a step in history.
 It is as much a pathway of the cultural history of the United States as it is a footpath through the wilderness.
-The A.T. stretches about 2,170 miles between Mt Katahdin in Maine and Springer Mountain in Georgia, and serves as a symbol of escape from inauthentic city life.
+The A.T. stretches about 2,170 miles between Mount Katahdin in Maine and Springer Mountain in Georgia and serves as a symbol of escape from inauthentic city life.

 But how did this trail start?
 Who runs it?
 What is a thru-hiker?
 How do you begin hiking?
 I'll answer these questions as we explore the history of hiking the Appalachian Trail.

 Benton MacKaye and The Idea of the Appalachian Trail

 Who could have ever thought of this and make it work?
 In a 1921 article entitled "An Appalachian Trail: A Project in Regional Planning," Benton MacKaye envisioned a continuous footpath that stretched along the Appalachian Mountains and offered solace from the cities.

 In the aftermath of the First World War, MacKaye didn't like the path that America was on.
 He disliked the urbanization of landscape and the rapid industrialism which became the focus of American culture.
 The Appalachian Trail was one of the many utopian projects that people proposed to cure what they saw as American decline.